 How can we help street champions energise their communities and increase their impact?

 How can we encourage new residents to take more responsibility for their communities?

-How can we help people better get involved in community activity on their streets?
+How we can we help people better get involved in community activity on their street?

 4. How universities have used service design to add value

 - Identified needs to understanding motivations and behaviours

 - Designed and tested solutions with users of our services & communities